Xiashangning/BigSurface/README.md

 - Buttons
   > Power/VolumeUp/VolumeDown buttons all works properly
 - Ambient Light Sensor
-  > ACPI device name: ACSD, attached under I2C4
+  > ACPI device name: ACSD, attached under I2C4. **ONLY SP7 and SL3 devices use this hardware** for other devices, you need to write your own driver and then make a pull request.
+I am happy to merge your driver in :)
 - Battery status--Surface Serial Hub
   > UART driver as well as MS's SAM module driver are implemented.
+  > **TODO**: support dual batteries for SB3.
 - Performance mode
   > Right now it is set by `PerformanceMode` in `SurfaceBattery` (default 0x01), changing it to other values is not observed to have any effects.
 If you find any difference (fan speed or battery life), please let me know
   >